RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

       * This Azure Automation runbook updates Azure PowerShell modules imported into an Azure Automation account with the module versions published to the PowerShell Gallery.
     * Usage Example
       * Start the Runbook from Azure Automation Blade, PowerShell, RestAPI or Azure CLI

+**Windows Update Scripts**

+There are two scripts that used to deploy Windows Updates and set Windows Update settings on Azure Virtual Machines.
+These scripts are located in the shared Storage Account that gets created.
+  * Invoke-WindowsUpdate.ps1
+    * This script was developed to be run as a Custom Script Extension on a Windows Azure Virtual Machine
+    * The script will force Windows Update client to check for and install Windows Updates according to the computers Windows Update Settings.
+  * Set-LocalWindowsUpdateSettings.ps1
+    * This script can be used to set the Windows Update Settings for VMs.
+    * This is optional and can be used in place of Group Policy for non-domain joined machines.
+    * You can use Azure Storage Explorer to download this file to make changes or upload the file after changes are made.
+    * See the script for more details on parameters and settings.